IIP-Group/1BOX-MIMO-OFDM-simulator/README.md

 S. H. Mirfarshbafan, M. Shabany, S. A. Nezamalhosseini, and C. Studer, "Algorithm and VLSI Design for 1-bit Data Detection in Massive MIMO-OFDM", IEEE Open J. of Circuits and Sys.
 (OJCAS), to appear in 2020

 and clearly mention this in your paper.
-In the following, by *papr*, we mean the above paper.
+In the following, by *paper*, we mean the above paper.

 ### How to start a simulation: